Reasoning is All You Need for Video Generalization: A Counterfactual Benchmark with Sub-question Evaluation: Conclusion

 \section{Conclusion}

-This paper introduces COVER, a comprehensive benchmark for counterfactual video reasoning, evaluating MLLMs across four dimensions: abstract-concrete and perception-cognition.
-By decomposing complex queries into structured sub-questions, COVER enables a detailed analysis of reasoning performance, highlighting the link between sub-question accuracy and overall counterfactual reasoning.
-Our findings emphasize that enhanced reasoning capabilities are essential for improving model performance in dynamic, real-world video tasks.
-COVER sets a new standard for evaluating logical reasoning in multimodal video tasks, driving the development of models that can effectively reason across dynamic video scenarios.
+We introduce COVER, a comprehensive benchmark for counterfactual video reasoning that evaluates MLLMs across four dimensions: abstract-concrete and perception-cognition.
+By decomposing complex queries into structured sub-questions, COVER enables fine-grained analysis and reveals a strong correlation between sub-question accuracy and overall reasoning performance.
+Our results highlight the need for improved reasoning abilities in dynamic video tasks, and position COVER as a new standard for evaluating multimodal logical reasoning.